Doug Edwards (musician): Early life

 Edwards was born in Edmonton, Alberta to Dr. William Edwards and Muriel (née Brown) and learned piano from a young age.

 His father was a doctor who frequently moved the family around to Saskatchewan and England for brief periods of time.
 Eventually they moved to Victoria, British Columbia when Edwards was a teenager, which was around the time he began to learn electric guitar and bass.
 He began playing in bands while in high school in Victoria.

 Music career

 Edwards moved to Vancouver to join a band called The Villains, which had a regular gig at a night-club called Oil Can Harry's.
 He then toured with The 5th Dimension where he took on a role as session musician.
-Eventually that led him to join the band for TV appearances on The Ed Sullivan Show and secured an opening gig for Frank Sinatra and the Harry James Orchestra in Las Vegas.
+Eventually that led him to join the band for television appearances on The Ed Sullivan Show and secured an opening gig for Frank Sinatra and the Harry James Orchestra in Las Vegas.

 As his career continued, Edwards began to look for other opportunities.
 He met singer B.J.
 Cook and David Foster, the latter of whom had just exited Ronnie Hawkins’s band and was looking to forge his next career step with Skylark.